 Range

 There are a couple of reasons that geared hub motors get better range.
-Most importantly, the planetary gear reduction system allows the motor to spend more time operating at its peak RPM.
+Most importantly, the gear reduction system allows the motor to spend more time operating at its optimal RPM.
 The internal gears allow the motor to spin at a higher RPM than the wheel.
 Electric motors operate more efficiently when running at high RPMs.
 This saves power, allowing you to achieve a longer range.

 Winner: Geared hub motors offer better range than gearless hub motors.